AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Introduction

 \section{Introduction}

-Deep learning systems are often designed to learn and converge on a single task.
+Many deep learning systems are designed to be trained on a single task and to converge to a single solution.
 In non-stationary environments, however, the goal being optimized by the model evolves over time.
 Success in such settings requires continual adaptation rather than the ability to identify a single solution.
-This need motivates the field of continual learning or lifelong learning, where an agent updates, accumulates, and exploits knowledge throughout its lifetime \citep{chen2018lifelong}.
-A central obstacle in continual learning is \emph{plasticity loss}—the progressive decline in an agent’s ability to learn from new data over time \citep{nikishin2022primacy, lyle2022understanding, dohare2024loss, kumar2020implicit}.
-We say that a network has lost plasticity if it can no longer optimize its objective as effectively as a freshly initialized counterpart \citep{lyle2024disentangling}.
+This need motivates the fields of continual and lifelong learning, where an agent updates, accumulates, and exploits knowledge throughout its lifetime \citep{chen2018lifelong}.
+A central obstacle in continual learning is \emph{plasticity loss}---the progressive decline in an agent’s ability to learn from new data over time \citep{nikishin2022primacy, lyle2022understanding, dohare2024loss, kumar2020implicit}.
+We say that a network has lost plasticity if its performance can no longer be improved as effectively as a freshly initialized counterpart~\citep{lyle2024disentangling}.
 Plasticity loss has been observed in non-stationary settings.
 For instance, \citet{achille2017critical} showed that pre-training on blurred CIFAR images impaired subsequent learning of the original dataset.
 Similarly, \citet{ash2020warm} found that pre-training on half of a dataset and using the resulting model as a starting point when tackling a supervised learning task reduced accuracy compared to training on the full dataset from scratch.
-More broadly, \citet{dohare2021continual} demonstrated that when neural networks are trained sequentially on multiple tasks, their ability to learn new tasks declines with each additional task.\\
+More broadly, \citet{dohare2021continual} demonstrated that when neural networks are trained sequentially on multiple tasks, their ability to learn new tasks declines with each additional task.\extraParagraphSpacing{}